uksrc-developers/PyProfQueue/ReadMe.md

 PyProfQueue takes existing bash scripts, scrapes any queue options from them and creates two temporary files.
 The first file, is equivalent to the user provided bash script but with queue options removed from it.
 The second bash script is the file that will be submitted to the queue on the users' behalf.
-This second temporary script contains the queue options provided by the user as well as any additionally required commands to initialise prometheus monitoring and/or likwid performance measuring of the users bash script.
+This second temporary script contains the queue options provided by the user as well as any additionally required commands to initialise prometheus monitoring, linaro forge map profiling and/or likwid performance measuring of the users bash script.
 ## Component details
 ___
 The user facing components of PyProfQueue are the *Script* class and *submit* function.